rememberSoftwares/yacana/README.md

 I've used all the necessary tools (Multiplier, Adder, and Substractor) to break down the math expression and get the correct answer!
 ```

 -44 is the correct answer.
 You could throw in maybe one more operation.
-However, in our tests using Llama 3.0 going over 4 operations does not guarantee a correct result anymore.
+However, in our tests using Llama 3.0, going over 4 operations does not guarantee a correct result anymore.
 It may be about prompt engineering but we also think that Yacana should continue improving.
 For the moment the LLM tends to contradict itself at some point which sends the final result off.
-In the next update, Yacana will try to detect errors in reasoning and self-correct.
+In the next update, Yacana will try to detect errors in reasoning and self-correct between each tool call.
 Stay tuned for updates.

 ## IX.
 Chat between two Agents